monicah79/To-Do-List/README.md

 # 📖 [Webpack-project] <a name="list structure"></a>

-**[Webpack-project]** The project is the structure of to  do list,where we added the completed task and the to do list.
+**[Webpack-project]** The project is the structure of to  do list,where we added the completed task and the to do list.Add implentented add and remove functionality

 ## 🛠 Built With <a name="built-with">Html/css, Javascript and bootstrap</a>